 Summer 2026 Anime: What to Watch Now and What Is Coming

 If you want the short answer, here it is.
-Right now, before they finish in late June, I would tell anyone to watch two ongoing shows: Witch Hat Atelier and Nippon Sangoku.
-Both surprised me, and both sit near the top of the rankings for good reason.
+Right now I would tell anyone to watch four ongoing spring shows.
+Witch Hat Atelier and Nippon Sangoku both finish in late June, so catch up fast.
+Daemons of the Shadow Realm and Re:Zero Season 4 are also airing and have been really good.
+There is a fuller list of other spring shows currently airing further down so you can browse for more.
 Then, for the summer 2026 season that starts in July, the most anticipated shows are Saga of Tanya the Evil II, Mushoku Tensei season 3, the next part of Bleach: Thousand-Year Blood War, and a brand new Ghost in the Shell from Science SARU.

 What anime should I watch right now?

-Two ongoing shows have taken over my watch list this season.
-The best part is that both wrap up in late June, so you have just enough time to catch up before the finale.
+Four ongoing shows have taken over my watch list this season.
+Witch Hat Atelier and Nippon Sangoku both wrap up in late June, so you have just enough time to catch up before the finale.
+Daemons of the Shadow Realm and Re:Zero Season 4 are longer runs that keep going into late summer, so you can jump in any time.

 Witch Hat Atelier